Copyright © 2016

 Corel today announced Corel Painter 8, a new version of its new version of popular digital sketching and painting application due this Spring.
 It includes new features for mixing colors, over 400 new brushes for more than 30 different mediums, a new custom Brush editor, a new Sketch Effect to convert photographs to pencil drawings, and a new Digital Water Color hand painting line drawings, touching up photographs, and creating simple water color washes.
 Version 8 also features a redesigned interface, a brush tracker, enhanced support for opening/saving Adobe Photoshop files (including layer sets, layer masks, and channels), hide/show portions of each layer, create/store masks, and other features.
 It is due in early May for $300.
 Upgrades will be $150, while Corel will offer a special price $100 version to educational institutions.

+Apple has released Mac OS X 10.2.5 via the Software Update System Preferences.
+The major changes are noted below and Apple has provided a more detailed change list on the Web.
 As reported this morning, the Apple Store is offering a Mac OS X 10.2.5 Update CD for $20, indicating that the update is available via the Software Update Control panel (although the linked documentation is not yet available online).
 The Update CD has an estimated ship time of 7-10 days from the Apple Store with the following descrption. [updated]

 MacNN reader Timothy Wilkinson notes that Aspyr has begun shipping Harry Potter and the Chamber of Secrets, the second installment in the popular game series: "I just got my FedEx email with a tracking number saying it shipped yesterday and should be delivered today."
 The project status still lists the $40 game as in "duplication" with an estimated ship date of March 2003.
 The title runs on both Mac OS 9 and Mac OS X.